Stock market today: Wall Street takes a breather after best trading month of the year

 In currency dealings, the dollar inched up to 148.25 Japanese yen from 148.20 yen.
 The euro fell to $1.0876 from $1.0890.

 Thursday on Wall Street, the S&P 500 rose 0.4% and the Dow Jones Industrial Average jumped 1.5%.
 The Nasdaq composite dropped 0.2%.
-All indexes posted solid gains for the month.
+All indexes posted solid gains for November.

 Credit: AP